SzilardS/railduino-firmware/README.md

-# Railduino v2.x firmware
+# Firmware for Railduino v1.3-v2.1 boards

-New firmware for Railduino v2.0 and v2.1 based on official firmware from Pavel Sedláček
+New firmware for Railduino v1.3, v2.0 and v2.1 based on official firmware from Pavel Sedláček

 # Compile